AInora

 When the AI encounters a question or request it cannot handle, it typically defaults to message-taking mode - asking for the caller's name, number, and reason for calling so you can follow up.
 While this ensures no call is completely lost, it means callers with questions the AI cannot answer still need a callback, which delays resolution and may frustrate callers who expected immediate help.

 Yes, meaningfully so.
-Voicemail has abandonment rates above 70% - most callers hang up rather than leave a message.
-An AI answering service that greets the caller, captures their information, and delivers a structured message is significantly better at retaining caller engagement.
-Even a basic AI service captures more leads and information than voicemail.
+Most callers prefer to hang up rather than leave a voicemail, especially for first-touch business inquiries.
+An AI answering service that greets the caller, captures their information, and delivers a structured message is significantly better at retaining caller engagement than voicemail.
+Even a basic AI service captures more leads than voicemail.

 Upfirst positions itself at the budget end of the market.
 However, the cheapest option is not always the most cost-effective when you factor in the calls it cannot handle well, the leads that might be lost due to basic AI, and the manual work created by limited integrations.
 Evaluate total value - including call handling quality, integration time savings, and customer experience - not just the monthly fee.